M0REKZ/Convert-Kit-06/README.md

 # How to use

-- Delete the folder named Delete_me, it is not needed
 - Install this folder at the DDNet mapres folder
 - Open the old map in DDNet
 - Go to images section